lengyuexin/gatsby/README.md

 # gatsby-blog

-To run locally, `npm`, then `npm start`, then open https://localhost:8000.
+To run locally, `npm i`, then `npm start`, then open https://localhost:8000.